maxakuru/WBlinds/README.md

 ### Homekit
 Native Homekit integration allows the ESP32 to be detected as a device without a bridge/emulator.
 This mode requires percentage-based position values, so it's important to calibrate the settings first.

+The default Homekit pin is `111-22-333`, and it will be correctly identified as a "window covering".

 <h2 id="web-ui">💻 Web UI</h2>

 ### Home